Progress

 Outlook: On Course

-Data for this indicator are calculated using the Chesapeake Bay Fish Passage Prioritization Project following the removal of a dam or other barrier.
+Data for this indicator are calculated using the Chesapeake Fish Passage Prioritization project following the removal of a dam or other barrier.
 Experts map and count the available upstream miles located between a removed blockage and the waterway’s headwaters or the next blockage that is in place.
-Dam removals and fish passage projects in Delaware, New York, and West Virginia are not included in this indicator’s dataset.
+Dam removals and fish passage projects in Delaware, New York and West Virginia are not included in this indicator’s dataset.
 The prioritization tool is also used to assess potential projects.

 Dams, culverts and other barriers inhibit stream flow, limit stream habitat and block migratory fish from reaching their spawning grounds.
 Removing these barriers can restore water flow, reduce sediment build-up and allow shad, herring and other migratory species to move between fresh- and saltwater habitats.